kubeflow/website/content/docs/guides/pipelines/pipelines-ui.md

 +++
-title = "Using the UI"
-description = "Using the Kubeflow Pipelines UI" weight = 3 toc = true
+title = "Using the Pipelines UI" description = "Using the Kubeflow Pipelines UI" weight = 3 toc = true